loki3/flexagonator/docs/script.md

 ### the `searchFlexes` command

 You can specify the flexes used by the system when it searches for which flexes can be performed on a flexagon.
-The system defaults to using a set of "prime" flexes, i.e. flexes that can't always be expressed in terms of other flexes.
+The system defaults to using a set of *prime* flexes, i.e. flexes that can't always be expressed in terms of other flexes.
 You can fetch the current list through `FlexagonManager.flexesToSearch`.

 ```javascript